Stock Menu Stock Issues Spinoff Shares Stock Decoder Where is my stock? Unclaimed property Admins and Brokers Cost Basis Taxes Index of Stock Pages

 DXC stock issues (Updated Apr 11, 2022.)

 Time to untangle your stock!
-Depending on when and how you acquired HP or HPE stock, you may now have stock in up to six completely separate HP-related companies in various accounts -- or have missed cash payouts.
-How many shares of which HP-related companies should I have?
+Depending on when and how you acquired HP or HPE stock, you may now have stock in up to five (formerly seven) completely separate HP-related companies -- usually in multiple accounts -- and may have missed cash payouts.
+How many shares of which companies should I have?
 How much cash should I have received? hpalumni.org/stock

-If you got a letter from Social Security entitled "Potential Private Retirement Benefit."
-Look at the "Year Reported" and the table on the back of the letter.
-If "Type of Benefit" is "A" -- you rolled to a different plan, bought an annuity, or took cash.
-How to decode and what to do: https://www.hpalumni.org/PotentialBenefitLetter.
+If you received a letter from Social Security entitled "Potential Private Retirement Benefit."
+If "Type of Benefit" is "A" -- in the "Year Reported" you rolled to a different plan, bought an annuity, or took cash.
+More: https://www.hpalumni.org/PotentialBenefitLetter.

 Sequence of related stock events from HPAA's detailed Stock Decoder table: